MaayanAimelak28/Homework-assignment-Maayan/README.md

 ## Explanation:

-### Attached is a video of the execution in this link:
+### Attached is a video showcasing the execution, including the run of test.py, available at this link: